 Bridges parking area, look for a gravel road on the opposite side (east,

-The Bar M trail starts by riding the gravel road south.
+Pass the first parking strip.
+Just south is parking for the Bar M, which starts by riding the gravel road south.

 reach the Bar M sign.
 Then, instead of ducking under the road, step